darknuma/restaurant-etl/readme.md

 ### Requirements

 - Python
-- PostgreSQL 16 (installed on your PC)
+- PostgreSQL 16 (installed on your PC), tried using Docker but had issues cos existing ports are utilising it.

 ### Installation Steps